whuang37/vibration-interaction-bake-off/README.md

 Please report any issues through Github.
 If you'd like to contribute, please fork and open a pull request.

+# Acknowledgements

+This project was created as a part of UCLA's EC ENGR 239AS Designing Interactive Systems and the Los Angeles Computing Circle's curriculum.

 # License

 This project is licensed under the MIT License.